meg-wilde/itunes-search-app/backend/frontend/README.md

 5. install frontend dependencies: npm install

-6. start the server: cd backend then npm start.
+6. start the server by navigating back to backend: cd ../. then npm start.

 ## Instructions to test